borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 <span class="minilink minilink-addedin">New in version 1.7.11</span> borgmatic
 uses the `archive_name_format` option to automatically limit which archives get used for actions operating on multiple archives.
-This prevents, for instance, duplicate archives from showing up in `rlist` or `info` results—even if the same repository appears in multiple borgmatic configuration files.
+This prevents, for instance, duplicate archives from showing up in `repo-list` or `info` results—even if the same repository appears in multiple borgmatic configuration files.
 To take advantage of this feature, use a different `archive_name_format` in each configuration file.

 Under the hood, borgmatic accomplishes this by substituting globs for certain ephemeral data placeholders in your `archive_name_format`—and using the result